smartcontractkit/documentation/docs/External Adapters/node-operators.md

 """
 ```

-Adding the following:
+Adding the following into the TOML spec manually sets the parameters passed into the bridge task, and is equivalent to using `request.add` as shown above, or adding the data with the `--d` flag if you're using [curl](https://curl.se/).

 ```json
 requestData="{\\"id\\": \\"0\\", \\"data\\": { \\"playerId\\": \\"12345678\\"}}"
 ```
-Manually sets the parameter, and is equivalent to using `request.add` as shown above, or adding the data with the `--d` flag if you're using [curl](https://curl.se/).

 There will be a big `Run` button on your job definition, which you can use to kick off the job.